Governor's Awards for Volunteerism and Service

 Award Categories and Criteria

-Special consideration will be given to nominations covering one or more of the following six focus areas: disaster services, economic opportunity, education, environmental stewardship, healthy futures, and veterans and military families.
+Special consideration is given to nominations covering one or more of the following six focus areas: disaster services, economic opportunity, education, environmental stewardship, healthy futures, and veterans and military families.
 Learn more about the focus areas.

 Senior Volunteer Service Award: Recognizes an individual (ages 65 and older) who has met a community need in an innovative and effective manner.
 The nominee may have made an impact through changed lives and/or community conditions as a result of service efforts.